 Here are three reasons why NFL is losing its appeal and why, despite recent challenges, it will remain more popular than ever.

-The NFL has lost its magic
+The NFL is losing its magic

 It hurts to watch

 In 2017, neuropathologist Dr. Ann McKee published a study examining 111 brains of former NFL football players, of which 110 were found to have chronic traumatic encephalopathy (CTE).
 This degenerative brain disease is associated with repeated blows to the head.
 It causes brain injury, memory loss, depression, dementia, liver disorder, addiction to painkillers and even suicide, all long after the blows have stopped.
 Showing the direct relation between these dire health consequences and playing football has changed the way lifelong fans now view NFL games.
 Many say it is now too difficult to watch the violence on the field without thinking about the human damage their favorite players may suffer as a direct consequence.
+In fact, fears of such brain injuries and long-term damage, especially resulting from on-field concussions, have affected younger players.
+Compared to 2008, when participation in high-school football peaked at 1.11 million student athletes, 2017 showed a 5% decline to just 1.06 million players.

 Enough with the knee!